slegaspi19/ec513_dump/hw6_scripts/README.md

 Change L2 and L1 cache sizes in ```configs/example/gem5_library/x86-spec-cpu2017-benchmarks.py```

-I had three different gem5 builds for each column so that I could run all 9 tests at once.
+I had three different gem5 builds and 3 folders for each build so that I could run all 9 tests at once.